-"GroundSure" means GroundSure Limited, a company registered in England and Wales under number 03421028 and whose registered office is at Greater London House, Hampstead Road London NW1 7F1 rights.
 "Mapping" an historical map or a combination of historical maps of various ages, time periods and scales available from GroundSure.
 "Order" means an order form submitted by the Client requiring Services from GroundSure in respect of a specified Site.
 "Order Website" means online platform via which Orders may be placed.
-"Data" means a Rick Screening Report or Data Report for commercial or residential property available from GroundSure relationships and the property available from GroundSure rela "Report" means a Risk Screening Report or Data Report for commercial or residential property available from GroundSure relating to the Site prepared in accordance with the specifications set out in the relevant User Guide.
+"Report" means a Risk Screening Report or Data Report for commercial or residential property available from GroundSure relating to the Site prepared in accordance with the specifications set out in the relevant User Guide.

-"GroundSure Materials" means all materials prepared by GroundSure as a result of the provision of the Services, including but not limited to Data Reports, Mapping and Risk specifications set out in the relevant User Guide.
+"Residential" means any building used as or suitable for use as an individual dwelling.
 "Residential" means any building used as or suitable for use as an individual dwelling.
 "Risk Screening Report" means one of GroundSure's risk screening reports, comprising factual data with interpretation in respect of the level of likely risk and/or liability, excluding "Consultancy Services"